-We are very proud to announce that our Custodial Maintenance Technology Class was awarded the Metropolitan Ministries Volunteer of the Month Award on May 29th, 2013.
+We are very proud to announce that our Custodial Maintenance Technology Class was awarded the Metropolitan Ministries Volunteer of the Month Award.
 The administrative staff of Metropolitan Ministries was so appreciative and elated to have our students at their site.
 The students were recognized and congratulated for their hard work, congenial attitude, punctuality, and determination.

 We here at Brewster are proud to have such talented and dedicated students.
 Their efforts and success in the program deserve to be commended.
 We look forward to hearing more about their accomplishments in the future.